dondeptu/to-do-list-react/README.md

 # To do list

 Hi!
 This is a simple to-do list website I created as part of learning React.js for the first time.<br>
-I refactored the previous application from vanilla JavaScript to React, but for now, it doesn't have any interactions.
+I refactored the previous application from vanilla JavaScript to React and added interactions using the state hook.

-The user will be able to write a task and press a button to add the task to the list.
+The user can write a task and press a button to add the task to the list.<br>
-They will also be able to tick the task as completed and delete it.
+You can also mark the task as completed and delete it.

 ## Demo